PhD-Toolbox-course/2020_PhD_Toolbox_course/docs/index.md

 <center><h2><p>General Information</p></h2></center>

-**PhD toolbox workshop** is for any phD student who has data they want to analyze, and no prior computational experience is required.
+**PhD toolbox workshop** is for any phD student who has data they want to analyze, no prior computational experience is required.
 This hands-on workshop teaches basic concepts, skills and tools for working more effectively with data.

 We will cover  the follow topics: